tuliogoncalves/sail/README.md

-# Sail
+# Scrioptpage Sail

+> **Note:** This repository contains a component of the Scriptpage framework.
+If you want to build an application using Laravel and Scriptpage with VueJS, you need to know [Scriptpage Starter ](https://github.com/tuliogoncalves/starter-with-vuejs).

-This project was based on Laravel\Sail and extended to serve distributed awsd solutions (microservices).
+This project was based on Laravel\Sail and extended to run multi-container applications with Docker.

 ##### System requirements